afia25/Inventory-Management-System-with-Automated-Web-Testing-using-Python-and-Selenium/README.md

 ## Inventory Management System with Automated Web Testing using Python and Selenium
 This project is an Inventory Management System with Automated Web Testing that streamlines product tracking, stock updates, supplier management, and sales monitoring.
 The system ensures accuracy and efficiency through real-time inventory control and automated testing to validate core functionalities across workflows.
 This project has three types of users: admin, customer and employee.

 ### Final Result of Project
 #### Login Page
 <p align="center"><img src="./img/all/login1.jpg" alt="App Screenshot" style="height:370px; width:auto;"></p>
 <p align="center"><img src="./img/all/login2.jpg" alt="App Screenshot" style="height:370px; width:auto;"></p>
+django.contrib.auth is a built-in Django module that handles authentication related functionalities. auth_ views.LoginView is used to display the login form.
+This form will be shown in the login.html page when the user clicks on the login link.

 #### Registration form for new users
 <p align="center"><img src="./img/all/reg1.jpg" alt="App Screenshot" style="height:380px; width:auto;"></p>